File crypto_config.h

 Enable PKCS#5 functions.

-Module: library/pkcs5.c
+Module: utilities/pkcs5.c

 Auto-enables: MBEDTLS_MD_C